-This type of business liability insurance is important for all Washington businesses.
+This type of business liability insurance is important for all businesses in Washington state.
 It covers common third-party risks, and it's required by most commercial leases.

 Washington businesses must provide workers' comp for their employees, with some exceptions.
 It also protects sole proprietors from work injury costs that health insurance might deny.